Creative - LEVEL 5

 * Fees are indicative only, and are inclusive of the student services levy and GST (goods and services tax).
 The fee shown is for 10- weeks of study.

-In this course, you will study more advanced studio lighting, and how to use an on-camera flash as a creative tool.
-You’ll expand on your digital darkroom techniques with Adobe Camera RAW converter to get more out of your images and learn how to use Photoshop to give wings to your creative ideas.
+You will develop your eye for composition, going beyond the basic rules to create truly striking emotional images, and learn more advanced studio lighting and how to use an on-camera flash as a creative tool.
+You will also expand on your digital techniques with Adobe Camera RAW converter to get more out of your images, as well as learn how to use Photoshop to give wings to your creative ideas.

 Palmerston North